minkedup/ddm/STANDARD.md

 familiar.

-`.ddmignore` files should consist of a newline separated list of patterns to exclude when looking for application configurations.
+`.ddmignore` files should consist of a newline separated list of patterns to exclude when looking for configuration packs.
 Each pattern will be matched against every directory that `ddm` encounters: if the pattern matches starting from the beginning of the directory name, `ddm` will skip that directory.

 Behind the scenes, `ddm` inserts a `^` before each file name to check, then uses `grep -E` to perform a regex using the pattern.
 Thus, savvy users may wish to use